jestann/jive-race/README.md

 - [X] Overhaul custom design scheme to improve mobile experience and implement [Bootstrap](https://getbootstrap.com/) and [Sass](http://sass-lang.com/).
 - [X] Add markdown rendering for static content.
+- [X] Refactor all modules and file system to better integrate state management and container/component paradigms.
+- [ ] Flesh out unit testing on existing visual components, emphasizing testing business logic.
 - [ ] Fully integrate authentication functionality with API and across entire site.
 - [ ] Integrate model show pages with API and add edit/delete buttons based on user authorization.
 - [ ] Integrate team membership functionality with API.
+- [ ] Integrate separate state management/change modules and store.

-The basic visual components and design functionality have been built and integration with the API is in progress.
+The basic visual components and design functionality have been built, along with a custom module for integrating asynchronous API requests and authentication state management with the rest of the application.

 ### Visuals